-Alongside these estimates of waste arisings, information published by the Environment Agency (EA) suggests that a total of around 2.7 million tonnes (mt) of waste was deposited at EA permitted waste management facilities in the NY subregion in 2014.
+6.8 Alongside these estimates of waste arisings, information published by the Environment Agency (EA) suggests that a total of around 2.7 million tonnes (mt) of waste was deposited at EA permitted waste management facilities in the NY subregion in 2014.
 There are also a range of import and export movements across the sub-regional boundary, mainly to and from West Yorkshire, the North East and the Hull and Humber area.
 Data on cross-boundary movements suggests that volumes of imports and exports are relatively small in comparison to total deposits and estimated arisings.
 There is variability in volumes of cross-boundary movements depending on commercial and other factors and such variability is likely to continue in the future.

-&lt;sup>20 North Yorkshire sub region Waste Arisings and Capacity Requirements Update Report September 2016 (Urban Vision)
+&lt;sup>20 North Yorkshire sub region Waste Arisings and Capacity Requirements Update Report September 2016 (Urban Vision) - Capacity information subsequentley updated March 2017 in accordance with 2015 Environment Agency Waste Data Interrogator at these is not available.

 &lt;sup>21 2014 WDI data.
 This figure excludes any waste deposited at sites exempt from permitting but includes approximately 1mt of waste deposited at restricted user landfill facilities.
 The large majority of this latter waste is expected to be waste ash from power stations.

-There are a substantial number of permit exempt sites in the area but specific information on waste deposited at these is not available.
+There are a substantial number of permit exempt sites in the area but specific information on waste deposited